vo-ke/newsletter-sign-up-shii/README.md

 ### What I learned

 Nothing much, just that i decided to use trad.
-CSS this time around as I'm beginning to abandon  it or tailwind css
+CSS this time around as I'm beginning to abandon  it for tailwind css

 ### Useful resources